carotene/carotene-docs/manual/security.rst

 Security
 ========

-This chapter is divided in two sections:
+This chapter is divided in three sections:

 * **Authentication**: How identify users based on credentials.
 * **Authorization**: Different levels of security to restrict access to channels.